stfc/infraportal_setup/README.txt

   e.
 Pull the changes
   f.
 Run `composer update`, `drush updb && drush cr`
   g.
 All changes should now be present on the prod site

+N.B The move to having composer managed files be ignored by git is in preparation for a CI/CD implementation that will include building a custom Drupal image for Docker which will have the composer commands run as part of its build process.
+This will simplify the change process to "push changes to active branch, wait for automated workflow to complete, re-start Drupal on the target host with the new docker image"